i-am-leslie/Springboot-Microservice/Readme.md

   "quantityInStock": "50",
   "price": 100
   }
-* http://localhost:8080/product-service/v1/product/getProduct/Dog - Gets the product you just added
+* http://localhost:8080/product-service/v1/product/getProduct/Dog - Gets the product added as long as the name is there it also uses fuzzy search in case of user error
 * http://localhost:8080/order-service/v1/Orders/create/{Prouuctid} - Use the product id from the previous url
 * http://localhost:8080/product-service/v1/product/getAllProducts - Gets all products
 * http://localhost:8080/order-service/v1/Orders/orders - Gets all orders